 - Reassigned to Antarctica: After he approved Sovereign for looping (the eligibility being due to a system bug), he was reassigned to trying to get the universe of I Wanna Be The Guy looping.
 Which apparently requires The Kid to complete a baseline run on Impossible level without the benefit of any foreknowledge.
 Or extra lives.
 Failed activation attempts were in the billions last time anyone checked.

 - And after he finally managed to get it looping, he was stuck on Dwarf Fortress.

 - Yank the Dog's Chain: After finally succeeding to get I Wanna Be The Guy Looping, he was moved over to Dwarf Fortress to get it Looping.
 He's noticeably less put off by this one.

 God of speed, messengers, travel, thieves, doctors, and many others.

-- God-of-All-Trades: The patron god of pretty much anything and anyone that travels, making for a rather comprehensive skillset even if he isn't the divine master of any of them.
+- Jack-of-All-Trades: The patron god of pretty much anything and anyone that travels, making for a rather comprehensive skillset even if he isn't the divine master of any of them.

 - Hospital Hottie: Has several trained nymphs around.

 - Reasonable Authority Figure: Doesn't like risking his Loopers, or sending them to Eiken.

 - Screw the Rules, I Have Connections!: Appropriate for a god of messengers and travel.
 Among other things, he arranged for Hephaestus's parole officers (assigned because of the latter's unfortunate involvement in The Crash) to be a trio of hot Valkyries who find quality armorers to be sexy.